gurinderhans/scaling-adventure/README.md

 A webapp that compares a photo to all the old artwork from `@Tate` using OpenCV

-Idea and OpenCV code taken from [here](https://github.com/edent/tate-hack)
+Original Idea and OpenCV code belongs to [edtent/tate-hack](https://github.com/edent/tate-hack)